gitpod-io/gitpod/README.md

-# Gitpod - One-Click Online IDE
+# Gitpod - One-Click Online IDE for GitHub

 [Gitpod](gitpod.io) provides an online IDE with a complete terminal for any GitHub project.
 It comes with tight GitHub-integration to keep you in the flow.